These are the characters that appear in Family Matters.

-- She's also always the Archie to Steve's Betty and her admirer/boyfriend of the week's Veronica.
+- She's always the Archie to Steve's Betty and her admirer/boyfriend of the week's Veronica.
 Over and over and over again.

-- Can't Live with Them, Can't Live without Them: Anytime Steve focuses his attention on another girl, she shows shades of this to various degrees.
+- Can't Live With Them, Can't Live Without Them: Anytime Steve focuses his attention on another girl, she shows shades of this to various degrees.

-- First Girl Wins
+- First Girl Wins: Becomes Steve's fiancée.

 - Foolish Sibling, Responsible Sibling: The Responsible to Eddie's Foolish.